 I look at the creative process as a collaboration between the raw materials found in nature and the artist (also from nature as we often forget).
 Each has a voice in the process.
-It is important to remember art as a collaboration and not an isolated egotistical event by man .
+For me its helpful to remember art as a collaboration with nature and not an isolated event by man .
 Art is an expression of our connection to the natural world.
 Beautiful places create a mirror that reflects inside us and helps to draw creativity to the surface.
 This work addresses the innovation of traditional pottery.
 Over the past Twenty-five years I have studied extensively under Juan Quezada and many matriarchs of the southwest pottery traditions.
 Initially, I was drawn to ancient ceramics by the harmonious fit between vessel form and decorative pattern.
 Following that fascination I experimented for years with painting.
 Today my work continues investigating form and pattern using texture as the design element.
 I am fascinated with simple gestural shapes and how pattern evolves as it moves over the pottery surface.
 I enjoy the collaboration with outdoor Raku and bon-firing as they inject spontaneous elements into the work.
-The source of my creativity is derived from contact with the natural world.
-Plants ,flowers,clouds, any time spent in nature seems to hand deliver an inner ease that reaffirms our connection to everything.
-That connection resonates inside us collaborating with our lifes experience and moves us to express that beautiful feeling in a visible form.
-I love the process of being outdoors digging clay and forming these objects with my hands.
-This work is a reflection of daily life.
+The source of my creativity is supported by contact with the natural world.
+Plants ,flowers,clouds, any time spent in nature seems create an inner ease that reaffirms our connection to everything.
+That connection resonates inside and moves us to express that beautiful feeling in a visible form.
+I love the process of being outdoors digging clay and forming these objects by hand.